ckswilliams/modOpenREM/docs/openskin.rst

 ************************

 Select the fluoroscopy study you wish to create the exposure incidence map for and go to the detail view.
-Then click on link to create the OpenSkin export.
+Then click on link to create the OpenSkin export:

 .. image:: img/OpenSkinExport.png
-    :align: centre
+    :align: center
     :alt: Export from OpenREM to OpenSkin

 *************************